david-c-street/tech-writing-samples/index.md

 1. High number of reviews = High engagement with apps of that kind.
 High engagement means more ad impressions and more revenue.

-2. Low average review score = Users are currently unsatisfied with the selection apps in the category.
-We have a better chance of standing out.
-There may not already be a recognized leader for the category.
+2. Low average review score = Users are currently unsatisfied with the selection of apps in the category.
+We have a better chance of standing out in such a category.

-We want to find a kind of app, across both the Google Play Store and the Apple App Store, that has a high number of reviews and also a low average review score.
+We want to find a kind of app, across both the Google Play Store and the Apple App Store, that gets a lot of reviews, but currently has a low average review score.

 ### Step 1: Get the data